elvishew/xLog/README.md

     <td>Message of log
 </table>

-Imagine there is a log, with {@link LogLevel#DEBUG} level, "my_tag" tag and "Simple message" message, the flattened log would be as below.
+Imagine there is a log, with `DEBUG` level, `"my_tag"` tag and `"Simple message"` message, the flattened log would be as below.

 <table border=0 cellspacing=3 cellpadding=0 summary="Examples of patterns and flattened logs">
   <tr bgcolor="#ccccff">